 Led by PI Nicholas Reich and based in the Department of Biostatistics and Epidemiology at the University of Massachusetts Amherst, the Reich Lab focuses on developing statistical methods and tools for data arising from infectious disease settings.
 In 2019, we were designated as a CDC-funded Influenza Forecasting Center of Excellence and from 2020-2023 we ran the US COVID-19 Forecast Hub.

 We use statistics, data science, and epidemiology to gain better understanding of the complexities of infectious disease dynamics.
 Our work has been featured in the New York Times, FiveThirtyEight, the Economist, and the Boston Globe, and on National Public Radio and PBS NewsHour.

-With active funded projects from the NIH, DARPA, CDC, and VA, the Lab is involved in independent and collaborative research efforts.
+With active funded projects from the NIH and CDC, the Lab is involved in independent and collaborative research efforts.
 Our collaborators include the Influenza Division at the US CDC, the Dengue Branch of the CDC in Puerto Rico, the Infectious Disease Dynamics Working Group and Center for Health Security at Johns Hopkins, the Thai Ministry of Public Health and National Electronics and Computer Technology Center (NECTEC), the New York City Department of Health and Mental Hygiene, the Children's Hospital Colorado, and the Veterans Health Administration branches in New York City and Iowa City.